The Port of Hamburg – A Motor for Growth

 The port of Hamburg largely owes its success to its favourable, central location: situated 120 kilometres inland from the North Sea, the port forms the core of an economically prospering region that is connected to the world via goods and container shipping.
 Thanks to excellent traffic links, the port’s trading area extends far beyond the region, making the Hanseatic city an international hub for Germany’s foreign trade with its European neighbours and Russia.
 What is more, Hamburg also boasts Europe’s largest railway port, and, with its dense traffic network, swiftly connects the port’s freight terminals and port facilities with all destinations in Central and Northern Europe.
 Containers, loose cargo and mass-produced goods are brought to the hinterlands via train, heavy goods vehicles and inland vessels.

-With well over 30,000 companies employing more than 135,000 people, the port of Hamburg is Germany’s foremost trading metropolis.
+With arround 32,000 companies employing more than 135,000 people, the port of Hamburg is Germany’s foremost trading metropolis.
 From among these companies, some 16,000 are engaged in retailing, and around 13,000 in wholesale and foreign trade.
 Many of these companies are globally active, and quite a few of them are market leaders in their business segment.
 Hamburg’s trade industry is, more than other Hamburg industries, characterised by medium-sized enterprises.
 Small and medium-sized import and export firms benefit from the excellent infrastructure and rapid decisionmaking processes within the Metropolitan Region.